timvisee/ffsend/README.md

 #### Linux: Prebuilt binaries
 Check out the [latest release][github-latest-release] assets for Linux binaries.
 Use the `ffsend-v*-linux-x64-static` binary, to minimize the chance for issues.
+If it isn't available yet, you may use an artifact from a [previous version][github-releases] instead, until it is available.

 Make sure you meet and install the [requirements](#requirements) before you continue.